clairekope/breakbrd/README.md

 ### Pipeline

-To get the information necessary to generate `cut_final`, the scripts should be run as laid out in `python.slurm`.
-All scripts should be run with the same command line arguments.
+The scripts should be run as laid out in `pipeline.slurm`.
+All scripts should be run with the same command line arguments as set at the top of `pipeline.slurm`.

 ## Distributing Work Using MPI and `scatter_work`
 ```python3